adminkit/adminkit/README.md

 # AdminKit

-A professional Web UI Kit & Dashboard template based on Bootstrap that comes with hundreds of UI components, forms, tables, charts, pages and icons.
+A professional Admin & Dashboard template based on Bootstrap that comes with hundreds of UI components, forms, tables, charts, pages and icons.

 <strong><a href="https://demo.adminkit.io/">View Demo</a> | <a href="https://github.com/adminkit/adminkit/archive/master.zip">Download ZIP</a> | <a href="https://adminkit.io/">Visit Website</a></strong>